memgraph/docs/docs/installation/windows/wsl-installation.md

 If Memgraph has been installed correctly, you will see something like this:

 ```
-You are running Memgraph v1.4.0-community
+You are running Memgraph vX.X.X-community
 ```

 If you want to start Memgraph with different configuration settings, check out